UlrikJonasLove/React-with-TypeScript-ThePracticalGuide/README.md

 * Error handling with TypeScript
 * useEffect for the data fetching
 * useState for the fetched data and error handling

+### 4. Elegant Redux Project

+* Redux with TypeScript
+* Custom types and hooks with TypeScript
+* More type-safe useSelector
+* More type-safe useDispatch
+* Setting a state type